Importing High-Risk Food and Feed of Non-Animal Origin (HRFNAO) into Great Britain

 - these provisions are enforced by way of The Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013

-Kava Kava, a member of the pepper family, is as a traditional herbal remedy for the treatment of anxiety.
-The herb has been banned since 2003.
+Kava-kava, a member of the pepper family, is as a traditional herbal remedy for the treatment of anxiety.
+The herb has been prohibited since 2003.
 This is because of concerns about its toxic effect on the liver.
-Kava kava supplements, or foods containing this herb cannot be imported into GB.
+Kava-kava supplements or foods containing this herb cannot be imported into GB.

 Illegal dye in spices and palm oils

-Certain spices are at risk of contamination.
-Food authorities regulate high risk imports.
-If illegal dye levels are at or above 0.5 parts per million (0.5ppm) they are rejected.
+Certain spices are at risk of contamination by illegal dye levels.
+If they are found at or above 0.5 parts per million (0.5ppm) they are non-compliant.

 Spices at risk of contamination from illegal dye include: